Call us at 601-790-0135 or …

 My philosophy is this: If you are a business that makes money, and your website helps your business, then it’s worth $100 an hour (still a bargain!) to have me build it and work on it for you.

 If you are a charity, or a private individual, anyone working on a shoestring budget who is struggling to get started or stay up and running, then talk to me and we’ll see what we can do.

 I strongly believe in free enterprise, and in the charity and generosity that free enterprise engenders.
 I believe the more we help each other, the better our world will be for all of us.

-Just use the CONTACT form at the top of my Contact Us page to shoot me an email and ask!
+Just use the CONTACT form at the top of this page to shoot me an email and ask!
 I’m always happy to hear from prospective new clients.